sectrean/di-kit/README.md

 // ...

 defer func() {
 	// 3.
-Close the Container when you're done.
-This will also close services. err := c.Close(ctx)
+Close the Container and services when you're done. err := c.Close(ctx)
 	// ...
 }()